Colin's principal portfolio is Finance. As Chairman he has no planning application areas.

 Jeremy joined the Parish Council in 2014, and was elected chairman in 2016.
 His portfolio is the Parish Plan and he also liaises with St Mary's Church on behalf of the Parish Council.
 He attends the quarterly Neighbourhood Action Group (NAG) meetings.

 He and his wife Kathryn moved to Streatley in 2010 and live in Rectory Road.
 During his career Jeremy worked in human resources and office management in UK and Europe; since retirement in 2011 he has become involved with local activities including the Goring Gap News and driving local residents to medical appointments.
 His main hobbies are cricket, walking and skiing.

 Nick has lived in the village for 20 years and worked locally for most of them.
 Having felt like the right time to take a more active part in what goes on in the village, he joined the Parish Council in 2014.
-His father was mayor for a small town in Devon, and told him that being on a parish council would be interesting.
-He trained as a mechanical engineer, but decided pretty quickly that, if he couldn't build steam trains, then computers were more interesting.
+His father was mayor for a small town in Devon, and told him that being on a parish council would be 'interesting'.
+He trained as a mechanical engineer in London, but decided pretty quickly that, if he couldn't build steam trains, then computers were more his thing.